patrickdaumann/KindDevCluster/README.md

 1. **Set Kind Cluster Type**
    Predefined configs are available in `bootstrap/kind-config`.

 2. **Verify LoadBalancer IP Address Pool**
-   Check `bootstrap/metallb/ipaddresspool.yaml` to ensure the IP range matches your local network.
+   1. Check `bootstrap/metallb/ipaddresspool.yaml` to ensure the IP range matches your local network.
+   2. run "docker inspect network kind" to check your Pod Network
+   3. Network Address is listed under IPAM.Config.Subnet -> Choose an IP Range within this Subnet.

 3. **Create a CA Certificate**
    Adjust the `-subj` string to match your organization's requirements.